 Synopsis: Making new resolutions.
 As this term is the beginning of the new Jewish year, the children's learning will focus on perfecting themselves.
 They will be learning and recalling other aspects of the Jewish new year, Yom Kippur, Succot, Shemini Atzeret and Simchat Torah.
 Key Vocabulary: Rosh Hashanah, Shofar, Yom Kippur, Sukkot, Teshuva, Simchat Torah, Forgiveness, Synagogue, Torah, Bracha, Arba Minim, Sukka, Lulav, Etrog, Haddasim, Aravot, Shehecheyanu.
-Knowledge By the end of this unit of work pupils should be able to: To know how to decode 3, 4 and 5 letter words with increased fluency To know what the sounds of all the vowels To know that from Rosh Hashana, we utilise the time to resolve to be better in our behaviour towards G-d and towards other people (Teshuva) To know that there are various laws and customs which we can perform, to demonstrate our resolve To know the story of and the key messages in the story of Jonah To know the key Tefillot in Birchot Hashachar To know the moral values displayed in the Parashat Hashavu.
-SkillsBy the end of this unit of work pupils should be able to:• Blend all letters with all vowels• Decode most Hebrew words• Read the prayer said before eating apple and honey• Explain the process of Teshuva• Explain how and why we take the Arba Minim• Read the Brachot (Blessings), which are said before waving the Arba Minim (4 Species) on the first day of the festival• Read key parts of Birchot Hashachar and explain their meaning• Explain and demonstrate key values learnt from the Parashat Hashavua.
-Possible activities you could use: Ivrit reading programme, Siddur, IWB and JI Tap, Haggadah, Megillah Identifying character traits of the Avot and Imahot Tribe Succot programmes, Experiencing the artefacts associated with the Chaggei Tishrei Creating a 'Guide to the Festival' for Succot Possible trips or performances: Visit from Tribe Succah van Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Suggestions for assessment: Written record of Jewish learning Hebrew reading record (Ivrit) Design own Succot guide Topic web of progression of knowledge Marking and feedback Links to wider curriculum: Maths- 3D shapes and Nets for the sukkah Literacy - using reading, writing and listening skills to demonstrate understanding of festivals PSHCE- rights and responsibilities, caring for others Science/Geography - seasons, qualities of wood, water cycle
+Knowledge By the end of this unit of work pupils should be able to: To know how to decode 3, 4 and 5 letter words with increased accuracy.
+To know what the sounds of all the vowels including shva To know that from Rosh Hashana, we utilise the time to resolve to be better in our behaviour towards G-d and towards other people (Teshuva) To know that there are various laws and customs which we can perform, to demonstrate our resolve To know the story of and the key messages in the story of Jonah To know key laws and traditions of Succot To know the key Tefillot in Birchot Hashachar To know the moral values displayed in the Parashat Hashavu.
+Possible activities you could use: Ivit reading programme, Siddur, IWB and JI Tap, Haggadah, Megillah Identifying character traits of the Avot and Imahot Tribe Succot programmes, Experiencing the artefacts associated with the Chaggei Tishrei Creating a 'Guide to the Festival' for Succot Skills By the end of this unit of work pupils should be able to: • Blend all letters with all vowels • Decode most Hebrew words • Read the prayer said before eating apple and honey • Explain the process of Teshuva • Explain how and why we take the Arba Minim • Read the Brachot (Blessings), which are said before waving the Arba Minim (4 Species) on the first day of the festival • Read key parts of Birchot Hashachar and explain their meaning • Explain and demonstrate key values learnt from the Parashat Hashavua.
+Possible trips or performances: Visit from Tribe Succah van Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Suggestions for assessment: Written record of Jewish learning Hebrew reading record (Ivrit) Design own Succot guide Topic web of progression of knowledge Marking and feedback Maths- 3D shapes and Nets for the sukkah Literacy - using reading, writing and listening skills to demonstrate understanding of festivals PSHCE- rights and responsibilities, caring for others Science/Geography - seasons, qualities of wood, water cycle